chipoglesby/chipoglesby.github.io/_posts/blog/2022-02-20-google-chrome.md

 Linux has always been Apple based, so I'm figuring out how to run `apt` instead of `brew` for a lot of my missing packages, but that's okay.

 With the addition of Linux, I can run Terminal.
-This always me to run `ssh` and `git` so that I can update this blog
+This alows me to run `ssh` and `git` so that I can update this blog
 (which I can also do on github.com, so why run it locally?).
 I'm also running VS Code on Linux for my IDE, which I have come to love using more than Atom.

-The biggest question that I've had so far is if I can use the the Pixelbook Go as my main machine?
-The answer is Yes and No. Let me explain.
+The main question I've had so far: "Can the Pixelbook Go replace my current machine?"
+The answer is maybe.
+Let me explain.

 ## When I can use the Pixelbook Go as my main machine: